ivarbrandt/skin.fentastic/README.md

 FENtastic is a modded version of the default Estuary skin, specifically designed for FEN users.
 It includes several new features and adjustments to pre-existing views, a new UI, viewtypes, customizable widgets, and a new default colors theme.

+Below you'll find some information along with some screenshots of the skin.
+If you would like to open an issue, please make sure to read the [rules](#rules-for-reporting-issues) before doing so.

 ## FENtastic vs Default Estuary Skin

 Here are some of the key differences between FENtastic and the default Estuary skin.